joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 So, for anyone reading this who is currently recovering from a pleurodesis, know that, despite my complaining, you will get better and life will go back to normal!
 Or 98% normal, anyway.
-There is still a 20% chance that this will happen all over again on my right lung, but having gone through it once I think the second time will be easier now that I know what's coming.
+And there is still a 20% chance that this will happen all over again on my right lung, but having gone through it once I think the second time will be easier now that I know what's coming.
 But hopefully it won't come at all!

+{%
+  include image
+  name="herschel.jpg"
+  caption="Standing next to a section of William Herschel's forty-foot telescope at Greenwich Observatory eight months after the spontaneous pneumothorax, and in much less pain than the earlier photographs!"
+%}